FRRouting/frr/doc/user/protocol.rst

 Version 0 is used by all versions of GNU Zebra as of this writing, and versions of Quagga up to and including Quagga 0.98.
 Version 2 was created for 0.99.21 of Quagga.
 Version 3 designates VRF compatibility and was released in 1.0.
-Version 4 will be used as of Frr 2.0 to indicate that we are a different Routing Suite now and to hopefully prevent accidental Quagga <-> FRR issues.
+Version 4 will be used as of FRR 2.0 to indicate that we are a different Routing Suite now and to hopefully prevent accidental Quagga <-> FRR issues.